SWIC-177/curriculum-content/week-1.md

 All homework can be DMed to me on Teams by the aforementioned due date ☝️.
 It can be in an attached document or just composed directly in Teams.
 Or a video!
 Whatever works for you.

+**Update:** It appeears that there me be a permissions issue disallowing students from uploading media on MS Teams? 👎 If that is the case, please check in BrightSpace to submit.

 ### Understand the Syllabus and Course Materials

 Answer the following questions: